ClickHouse/ClickHouse/docs/en/query_language/alter.md

 The query does the following:

 1. Downloads the partition from the specified shard.
 In 'path-in-zookeeper' you must specify a path to the shard in ZooKeeper.
-2. Then the query puts the downloaded data to the 'detached' directory of the specified table.
-Use the [ATTACH PART|PARTITION](#alter_attach-partition) query to add the data to the table.
+2. Then the query puts the downloaded data to the 'detached' directory of the `table_name` table.
+Use the [ATTACH PARTITION|PART](#alter_attach-partition) query to add the data to the table.

 For example: